 Building Deck Stairs

-Building deck stairs is an important phase of deck building.
+Building deck stairs (phase 5 of 7), of the 10x10 deck example, is an important phase of deck building.
 If your deck is more than about 8" (203 mm) off of the ground, you will need stairs for your deck, even if it is only a single step.
-(Building Deck Stairs is part 5 (of 7) in the 10x10 deck example).

 Several tutorials on mycarpentry.com, discuss two ways to attach stairs to a deck or landing - either with the top step mounted flush with the level of the deck (flush), or where the top step is attached a full step height below the deck or landing (standard).
-Either way is acceptable.
+Either way is acceptable when building deck stairs.
 The examples in this article use the standard attachment method.

 Building Deck Stairs